skull132/cubemx_cmake_helpers/README.md

 ## What does this not support?

-Libraries downloaded from CubeMX (like embedTLS or such) are not tested currently.
+Libraries downloaded from CubeMX (like embedTLS, FreeRTOS, or such) are not tested currently.
 Probably don't work.

 Feel free to PR support for'em.
 Just requires testing.

-The toolchain file itself requires work as well.
-Currently a Linux style case is assumed, where the compiler executables are globally accessible.

 # Why is this?